cct-datascience/sentinel-c4-photosynthesis/README.md

 ## Overview

 This public repo contains analysis code for the model runs associated with the DARPA Sentinel project.
-As a first step, the parameters_pipeline folder contains code that estimates physiological traits that are needed as inputs for crop and ecosystem models.
+As a first step, the root directory contains code that estimates physiological traits that are needed as inputs for crop and ecosystem models.

 ### Parameter estimation: 'parameters_pipeline'